The Bankrate promise

 Student loan refinancing

-You typically need to have federal student loans to qualify for forgiveness or repayment assistance.
+You typically need federal student loans to qualify for forgiveness or repayment assistance.
 But if you’re not eligible for these programs for other reasons, or if you took out private student loans, you may consider refinancing your student loans instead.

 Student loan refinancing is the process of replacing one or more existing student loans with a new one through a private lender.
 Depending on your finances and credit, as well as the rates on your current debt, student loan refinance rates can be lower than what you’re paying now, which can save you money.